lina-usc/sources_snl/README.md

                             recompute = False,                                          # Recompute artifacts that have already been computed? time_downsample_factor = 5,                                 # Time downsampling factor for saving the sources as a 4D NIfTI file event_types = event_types,
+                            average = [0.2, 0.4],                                       # If not None, should a list with two terms for the boundary of
+                                                                                        # the time interval to be used for averaging
                             src_kwargs = {"method": "eLORETA", "lambda2": 0.1},         # Source estimation parameters
                             lesion_margin = 3,                                          # Border to remover around the lesion (in mm); set to 0 for deactivated lesion border removal result_dir = "./results")                                   # Where the save the results and the figures